PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 ### API Keys

-Before getting to down to the code you should get your API Keys which are two sets: one set will work for Tests Environment, and the other one for Production Environment.
-This was thought this way in order to avoid any confusion on wich environment is being used.
-This keys are available on your [account manager](https://manager.pagofacil.net).
+Before getting down to the code you should get your API Keys which are two key sets: one set will work for Tests Environment, and the other one for Production Environment.
+This was thought this way in order to avoid any confusion on which environment is being used.
+Keys are available on your [account manager](https://manager.pagofacil.net).

 ### API Secret

-In order to fulfill request for specific methods API Engine will ask for an *API Secret key**, to get this key ask us at soporte-at-pagofacil-dot-net how to get it.
+In order to fulfill request for specific methods API Engine will ask for an *API Secret key**, to get this key get in contact with us at soporte-at-pagofacil-dot-net how to get it.

 Methods which require this API Secret Key are:
 - recurring charge cancelation